2011 Cannes Film Festival: Cinéfondation

 The following films were selected to be screened in the Cinéfondation section, which focuses on short films made by students at film schools.
-The winner of the Cinéfondation First Prize has been highlighted.

 Short films

-The following short films competed for the Short Film Palme d'Or.
-The Short film Palme d'Or winner has been highlighted.
+The following short films competed for the Short Film Palme d'Or:

 Cannes Classics

-The following films were selected to be screened in the Cannes Classics section.
+The following films were selected to be screened:

-(CdO) indicates film eligible for the Caméra d'Or as directorial debut feature.

 Cinéma de la Plage

-The Cinéma de la Plage is a part of the Official Selection of the festival.
-The outdoors screenings at the beach cinema of Cannes are open to the public.
+The Cinéma de la Plage is a part of the Official Selection of the festival:

 Parallel Sections

-International Critics' Week
+Critics' Week

-The line-up for the International Critics' Week was announced on 18 April at the section's website.
+The line-up for the Critics' Week section was announced on 18 April at the section's website.
 Declaration of War, directed by Valérie Donzelli, and Bachelor Days Are Over, directed by Katia Lewkowicz, were selected as the opening and closing films of the Semaine de la Critique section.